Giving Back to Our Communities

 |

-We donate money and company facilities, time, and resources to the Blackwell-Tonkawa Relay for Life, an annual fundraiser for cancer research.
-In addition, we donate a panty to every participant for a themed “Southwest Cupid Panty Lap.”
+Each year, we donate money, company facilities, time, and resources to the Blackwell-Tonkawa Relay for Life, an annual fundraiser for cancer research.
+(1998 – Present)

 |